 Lake, Pond, Rivers

 It is the most famous and biggest member of the sunfish family and is a renowned game fish.
-Thousand Islands, Smith Mountain Lake clear lake are few of the best places to catch Micropterus salmoides.
-Largemouth bass has a green or olive-green color body and dark or black horizontal markings on its body hence the nickname black bass.
+Largemouth Bass has a green or olive-green color body and dark or black horizontal markings on its body giving it the nickname black bass.
 It has a slightly forked tail and the soft rays on dorsal fins are separated by deep points.

-The average adult largemouth bass averages 12 inches to 24 inches, averaging 16", weighing between 1 to 4.5 pounds.
+The average adult Largemouth Bass averages 12 inches to 24 inches and weighing between 1 to 4.5 pounds.

 When matured, largemouth bass usually spawns from late winter to late spring.
 The eggs are guarded by the male.
 When hatched the school remains for about 3 to 4 weeks under their father’s protection before dispersing.
 The optimum temperature when the eggs are laid is a steady 60 ºF or higher.

-Their food usually consists of other fishes such as gizzard, shad, threadfin shad, golden shiners, bluegills, catfish, crayfish, and other smaller fishes.
-Snakes, salamanders, mice, bats, frogs, and other creatures are also few victims.
+The Largemouth Bass's food consists of other fishes such as gizzard, shad, threadfin shad, golden shiners, bluegills, catfish, crayfish, and other smaller fishes.
+Snakes, salamanders, mice, bats, frogs, and other creatures are also victim